Active ingredient

 Omeprazole tablets contains the active substance omeprazole.
 It belongs to a group of medicines called ‘proton pump inhibitors’.
 They work by reducing the amount of acid that your stomach produces.

-Omeprazole tablets is used to treat the following conditions:
+Omeprazole tablets are used to treat the following conditions:

 In adults:

-Do not take Omeprazole tablets if any of the above applies to you.
+Do not take Omeprazole tablets if any of the above apply to you.
 If you are not sure, talk to your doctor or pharmacist before taking Omeprazole tablets.

 Omeprazole tablets may hide the symptoms of other diseases.
 Therefore, if any of the following happen to you before you start taking Omeprazole tablets or while you are taking it, talk to your doctor straight away: